frostoven/Cosmosis/MESH_CODES.md

 light fixture meshes should be tagged as fake lights; when toggled, light-handler modules will toggle its emissive intensity.
 <!-- TODO: show example of fake light combined with area light here -->

+You'll want to adjust csmModuleHook if you want this hooked up to the game's power grid and light switches.

 Important note: if in Blender you use a single emissive texture on multiple light fixtures, the game engine will assume all emissive textures are part of